AJ4200/CommonFunLib/README.md

 ## Getting started

-To use these classes in your Java project, simply include the source files in your project and `import` the classes as needed.
+To use these classes in your Java project, simply include the `jar` file in your project and `import` the classes as needed.

 - `import` CommonFunctions;
 - `import` Generator;